 Canning Cantaloupe Jam…

-And a clean paper towel to clean the rim of the jar…
+- Use a damp paper towel to clean the rim of the jar…

 Storing Cantaloupe Jam…

-In the morning, before I store them, I make sure that all the jars have sealed by pressing on the center of each lid.
+Before you store your cantaloupe jam, make sure that the jars have sealed by pressing on the center of each lid.
 If there is no movement there it means that the jars are sealed and ready for storage.
 If you happen to have a jar that didn’t seal properly, you can store it in the fridge and use it first.

 Serving Cantaloupe Jam…